Marjana Semkina: Maer

+Solo projects

 In February 2020, Semkina's first solo album, Sleepwalking, was released by Kscope.
 All songs were written and sung by Semkina, with guest musicians including Nick Beggs, Craig Blundell, and Jordan Rudess.
-This was followed by a self-released EP, Disillusioned, in October 2021.

 In support of her solo album, Semkina performed a series of acoustic concerts with guitarist Charlie Cawood, including support appearances with Daniel Cavanagh (Anathema) and Steve Rothery (Marillion).

+In 2021, she released an EP titled Disillusioned.

+In 2024, she released a second full-length album, titled Sirin, after the creature in Russian mythology.

+Guest appearances

 Semkina has appeared as a guest vocalist with diverse international bands including I Am Waiting For You Last Summer, Celestial Teapot, Echoes and Signals, Subsignal, Jordan Rudess, Charlie Cawood, and Versa.
 She has appeared on stage as a guest vocalist with Daniel Cavanagh, Jordan Rudess, Árstíðir, and The Flower Kings.